 We work with environmental advocates and scientists to ensure that our suppliers’ fishing practices protect ocean stocks for decades to come.
 All fishing techniques used are compliant with our Dolphin-Safe Policy.More about sustainability

 Frigid waters off the coast of Russia and eastern Asia — including the Western Bering Sea — are home to some of our Skipjack tuna.
 This area is located on the northern rim of the Pacific Ocean and separates Asia from North America.
 This is one of the most abundant fishing ecosystems in the world.

 On its journey from the ocean to your table, the Skipjack Tuna from many boats will be processed in the same facility.
-We choose only the highest quality to go into each can, and that may include fish from multiple ocean areas.
+We choose only the highest quality to go into each can or pouch.